Massachusetts Insurance Requirements.

 Annuity Suitability Training:

-Any producer who plans on selling Long Term Care (LTC) products must follow the LTC continuing education requirements.
-Any producer who plans on selling annuity products must follow the Annuity Suitability training (CE) requirements.
-Effective July 1, 2016: Regulation 211 CMR 96.00 contains the training requirement for insurance producers licensed in Massachusetts.
-Any Life/Health insurance producers that sell or intend to sell annuity products must complete an approved one-time program of instruction or seminar equivalent to at least 4 classroom hours of instruction.
+- Any producer who plans on selling annuity products must also meet the Annuity Suitability training (CE) requirements contained in 211 CMR 96.00 including a completion of an approved one-time program of instruction or seminar equivalent to at least 4 classroom hours of instruction.

 Date of license issuance, triennially